 "Team targets should be all inclusive, taking every team member into account.
 Remember to set realistic targets for your team and expect that as a team they will be able to achieve more than if operating as an individual.
 Work hard on team cohesiveness and unity – this will stand them in good stead for achievement."

 If you’re finding setting targets difficult to get your head around, this short guide to targets will demystify service and retail targets and help you get started!

 Motivating your team doesn’t need to be difficult.
-With the right skills and tools, you can take your team a long way and build a great business.
+You can take your team a long way and build a great business with the right skills and tools.
 Here’s how.